Language Models "Grok" to Copy: General Setup

 Each test sample consists of 50 random-token sequences, which are concatenated to form a single long sequence.
 These sequences have an average length of 18 tokens, and we ensure that the $12$-gram prefix and $6$-gram suffix of each sequence is unique.
 We append the prefix of the $i$-th sequence to the end of the concatenated sequences, which together serve as the model's input.
 An example input case is shown in Figure~\ref{fig:input_data}.
 Our test set includes 500 samples.

-The model's objective is to continue the input.
-We consider the model's output correct if it copies the suffix of the queried prefix from the context, since random token sequences lack meaningful semantics and the most natural continuation is to generate a prefix that has appeared in the context~\cite{olsson2022context}.
+We ask the model to continue the input.
+An output is correct if it copies the suffix of the queried prefix from the context, since random token sequences lack meaningful semantics and the most natural continuation is to generate the suffix of the prefix that has appeared in the context~\cite{olsson2022context}.
 To comprehensively assess context copying capabilities across different contextual positions, we evaluate the model for every $i$ mod $5 = 0$.
-We report the average accuracy across these positions.
 Unless specifically indicated, we report the average accuracy across these positions, from models trained with 3 different random seeds.